 "It's fine," he said quietly.
 L slowly turned his chair toward the naïve young man, although he raised his voice to be heard by all.
 "I suppose it's safe to tell you a bit about it.
 Even this won't be of any use for figuring out my identity, since all my records there have been long since erased."
 Watari nodded, then stepped away with a small frown.

-"Wammy's is... a sort of nickname," he began, quickly deciding that the exact name of the place need not be disclosed, "for the orphanage that V and I grew up in."
+"Wammy's is... a sort of nickname," he began, "for the orphanage that V and I grew up in."
 Another simultaneous gasp erupted from the task force, and even Light had a sort of sympathetic look on his face as he listened intently.

 The task force members silently nodded in understanding.
 Naturally, though, Matsuda had only picked up on one thing.